wattoc/PonyExpress/README.md

 - Handle operations against folders better (eg. currently deletes each file in a folder, then the folder which isn't optimal.)
 - Allow resuming uploads/downloads
 - Record queues on exit so pending activity can be resumed generally
-- Improve Haiku integration (preferences app or notification area?), re-add notifications
+- Improve notifications and add indications in Deskbar
 - Handle errors from Dropbox better and recover where possible
 - Handle collisions/sync issues
 - Potentially support for other cloud syncing services, should their APIs be easy enough to work with and support PKCE with OAUTH or something similar